sean-atkinson/elist_ecommerce_analysis/README.md

 - Interestingly, the first of the pandemic (2020) saw the highest average order value of $298.
 - Total orders are down to 19K in 2022 (from 31k in 2021).
 - Sales are down 44% year-over-year in 2022.
-- The concerning sales numbers of 2022 appear to reflect broader trends in the e-commerce.
+- The concerning sales numbers of 2022 seem to reflect broader trends in the e-commerce industry.
 Factors such as the economic recession, an oversaturated market, decreased effectiveness of marketing campaigns, and supply chain issues were <a href="https://www.statista.com/chart/27982/e-commerce-revenue-and-forecasts/?ssp=1&setlang=en-CA&safesearch=moderate">identified by Statista</a> as contributors to an unprecedented forecasted shrink in e-commerce revenue for 2022.
 Particularly notable were changes in digital marketing practices: <a href="https://www.forbes.com/sites/forbestechcouncil/2022/03/14/e-commerce-trends-2022-what-the-future-holds/?ssp=1&setlang=en-CA&safesearch=moderate&sh=6ca444d258da">the privacy update in Apple's iOS 14.5, alongside a 47% increase in Facebook advertising costs</a>, seems to have had a profound impact on e-commerce merchants.

 <b>Seasonality</b>
 - Winter and spring tend to perform better, most likely due to holiday sales and special promotions.